 Finding the perfect style and perfect instructor, the two you want to stick with, is kind of like finding the perfect spouse.
 It's unlikely both will happen on the first try, so be prepared for that, and again, don't sign a contract because of that.

 The Superior Mind - Superior martial artists have superior minds.
 Once they find the style and instructor that feels right, they don't allow negative thoughts about not working out today or quitting to ever enter their mind.
 Sort of like GM Gambordella's book O.M.A., they turn on a switch inside that makes them obsessed about the martial arts, it becomes a very high priority in their life, and they won't let anything change that.
+They move forward daily with blinders on.
 They understand and accept how long it's going to take to become a black belt.
 They understand the slow monthly classroom progress that leads to average black belt ability.
 Going to class multiple times a week isn't a burden for them, they turn it into the most exciting part of their day, and it always remains that.
 Whatever they have to do in class, even if they don't like it, they keep showing-up and doing it, forcing themselves to like it.
 Whatever frustrations, setbacks, aches, pains, injuries or disappointments happen throughout their training, they won't allow them to be a reason for not showing-up to class, or quitting.
 Quitting the martial arts before reaching black belt never enters their mind, never, and they won't let it.
 First degree isn't a stopping point for them, and they're actually thinking beyond 1st degree, because those higher ranks, and sticking with martial arts even longer, is what leads to better ability than 1st degree, and where the superior martial artists often are.
 Being just a good-enough or okay 1st degree is unacceptable to them, and being just good-enough or okay for each belt up to 1st degree is unacceptable to them.

 Procrastinating and not working out today for any sort of reason/excuse isn't an option.
 They show-up and never allow procrastination that one time chance of slowly turning into a comfortable habit.
 They know procrastination is the sneaky destroyer of dreams and goals, and that allowing it even once, makes the next time easier, and the next, until you're no longer showing-up.
 They realize that pattern and never want to risk it becoming a comfortable habit.
 They won't let procrastination ruin their destination.
 If something happened that day that needs to be tended too, they make sure it's done before or after class, never during it, no matter what.
 They realize they have 23 other hours outside of class each day to address any matter that doesn't involve working out, whatever it is.
 Everything in their life is scheduled around class times, no matter what it is.
 Others in their life may not understand how seriously they take making it to class, and they don't let it bother them.